Sitecore/sitecore-ios-sdk/README.md

 Use the Sitecore Installation Wizard to install the Sitecore "Mobile SDK server package" on the server side:

 1. Log in to the Sitecore Desktop.
-2. Click Sitecore, Development Tools, Installation Wizard.
+2. Click **Sitecore, Development Tools, Installation Wizard**.
 The wizard will guide you through the installation process.
-3. In the Select Package dialog box, specify the package that you want to install.
+3. In the **Select Package** dialog box, specify the package that you want to install.
-4. Click Browse to browse for an existing package or Upload to upload a new one.
+4. Click **Browse** to browse for an existing package or **Upload** to upload a new one.
-5. In the Ready to Install dialog box, you can review the package information and then click Install.
+5. In the **Ready to Install** dialog box, you can review the package information and then click **Install**.
-6. When the installation is complete, you can choose to restart the Sitecore client or the Sitecore server and then click Finish.
+6. When the installation is complete, you can choose to restart the Sitecore client or the Sitecore server and then click **Finish**.
 7. After package installation add the following string to < xslExtensions > section of web.config file:

 **Example:**